josuaaah/tp/docs/DeveloperGuide.md

 ## **Additional Features Implemented**

-### SessionList
+### Session and SessionList

 Author: **Joshua Chew**
-* Implementing the classes that encapsulate a list of tutorial sessions.
+* Implemented the classes that encapsulate a list of tutorial sessions.

 ![Structure of the SessionList Component](images/SessionListClassDiagram.png)